ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 2.0.2
+### Release 2.0.3

- - Fixed buffer sliding window off by 1 error in the SAX parser.
+ - Fixed excessive memory allocation issue for very large file parsing (half a gig).

 ## <a name="description">Description</a>